Moving your SUSDB when it is running under MSDE

 Start the Update Services service and WSUS should be fine and work just as it was before the move.

-One thought to “Moving your SUSDB when it is running under MSDE”
+One response to “Moving your SUSDB when it is running under MSDE”

 Leave a Reply